TheCeloReis/marcelreis.dev/content/en-us/blog/2020-03-13-tight-fisted-bob-jones.md

 ---
+created: '2020-05-24 12:00:00'
-title: "Tight-fisted Bob Jones"
+title: Tight-fisted Bob Jones
+description: >-
-description: "Bob Jones had always loved magical Upper Boggington with its handsome, hollow hills.
-It was a place where he felt sparkly."
+  Bob Jones had always loved magical Upper Boggington with its handsome, hollow hills.
+It was a place where he felt sparkly.
-image: /assets/2020-05-01-cover.png
-tags: ["lifestyle", "misc"]
+tags:
+  - lifestyle
+  - misc
 ---

 Bob Jones had always loved magical Upper Boggington with its handsome, hollow hills.
 It was a place where he felt sparkly.